-Hasn't the government already announced its proposals and all EU nationals will get settled status after five years?
+Hasn't the Government already announced its proposals and all EU nationals will get settled status after five years?

-Under the current British proposals, 'qualifying' EU nationals (and their family members) will get settled status (indefinite leave to remain under the Immigration Act 1971), once they have been in the UK for five years (those with less than five years' residence will get temporary residence status until they qualify for settled status).
+Under the current British proposals, 'qualifying' EU nationals (and their family members) will get settled status (indefinite leave to remain under the Immigration Act 1971), once they have been in the UK exercising treaty rights in the UK for five years (those with less than five years' residence will get temporary residence status until they qualify for settled status).
 This 'settled status' will not be automatically conferred - all EU nationals, including those with permanent residence documents, will have to make an application.
+Those who have already achieved permanent residence will be eligible to apply for the new settled status.
+However, the UK's proposal has become more restrictive since it was first proposed in summer 2017.
+Now those who qualify will be limited to those with five years lawful and continuous residence, defined so that all applicants will have to show 'five years of continuous and lawful residence as a worker, self-employed person, student, self-sufficient person, or family member thereof'.
+Potentially thousands of people who have established their lives in the UK will not be able to show this.

 The Home Office is renowned for using lengthy, complex forms that would prevent a child or young person making their own application without legal advice.
 Though not stated, failure to make this application successfully could see an individual's right to be in the UK lapse, which would result in their losing their right to work in the UK, rent private accommodation, or have a bank account or a driving licence.